nntdoan/FlashcardWebsite/README.md

 If this still doesn't work, another solution is to downgrade flask to version 0.12.2 - Domanic (https://github.com/plotly/dash/issues/257#issuecomment-391187891) <br />

 **Other important note:** <br />
-An error "OSError: [Errno 48] Address already in use" or "socket.error: [Errno 48] Address already in use" may arise using cmd, if a connection using the same command for a website was previously opened. <br />
+An error "OSError: [Errno 48] Address already in use" or "socket.error: [Errno 48] Address already in use" may arise using cmd, if a connection using the same command for a website was previously opened.
+"To prevent this from happening in the first place, simply **press Ctrl+C** to quit in terminal while SimpleHTTPServer is still running normally." - Mark Chapel. <br />
-"To prevent this from happening in the first place, simply **press Ctrl+C** to quit in terminal while SimpleHTTPServer is still running normally." - Mark Chapel.
-Otherwise, you need to "kill" the host in order to allow the app to run.
-Further on this problem, please check this thread: https://stackoverflow.com/questions/19071512/socket-error-errno-48-address-already-in-use/19071568#19071568. <br />
+Otherwise, you need to "kill" the host in order to allow the app to run, or change the default port 5000 to something else (5001 for example) on cmd.
+Further on this problem, please check: https://stackoverflow.com/questions/19071512/socket-error-errno-48-address-already-in-use/19071568#19071568, and https://stackoverflow.com/questions/48205495/python-how-to-run-multiple-flask-apps-from-same-client-machine <br />
-Generally, avoid editing while running the app, quit the local host once you are done with running one instance of web app.

 ![cmd_run](images/cmd2.png)